 ENGL 4881-4 Practicum-Editing Literary Journal Prerequisite: ENGL 3083, 3093, or consent.
-To select and edit writing for publication and to direct staff members in publication and to direct staff members in the production of NEBO: A Literary Journal.
+To select and edit writing for publication and to direct staff members in the production of NEBO: A Literary Journal.
+Candidates for editorial positions must apply to the English Department at

+Journal.
 Candidates for editorial positions must apply to the English Department at the start of the spring semester.
 May be repeated for a maximum of six semester hours.
 Cumulative hours in ENGL 2881 and ENGL 4881-4 may not exceed nine.